minershive/hiveos-linux/hive/miners/tt-miner/3.0.6/ReadMe.txt

 			'stratum+tcp://' is not required because TT-Miner will try to detect which stratum protocol is in use.
 			The first -P will define your primary pool, all following -P definition will work as backup/failover pool.

+-PALT			same as -P, just for the alternate algo

 -o, -pool, -url		YOUR_SERVER_IP:YOUR_SERVER_POOL
 -u, -user, -wal		YOUR_WALLET[.YOUR_WORKER] or YOUR_USER